Yuheshpandian/Yuheshpandian/README.md

 <h3 align="center">A passionate programmer from India</h3>

 # In short
-- A entusiastic boy has intrest in learning about everything he get to know
+- A entusiastic boy has intrest in learning about everything he get to know with eager